 Enter a name for your app instance, and then click Deploy.

-To manage, edit, or delete your deployment, open the Kubernetes Engine Applications page.
+To manage, edit, or delete your deployment, open the GKE Applications page.

-For information on what you can customize in the app, refer to the documentation provided by the software vendor.
+For information on what you can customize in the app, see the documentation provided by the software vendor.